 - Carrots: One medium carrot supplies over 100% of vitamin A needs, as well as beta-carotene, in only 25 calories—a nutritional bargain!
 This colorful pigment protects the body cells from an array of age-related ailments such as aging skin and heart disease.

-- Beer: In moderation (a 12-oz. serving), beer may help protect your heart in much the same way red wine does.
+- Beer: In moderation (a 12-ounce serving), beer may help protect your heart in much the same way red wine does.
 Phytonutrients found in the grains used to make beer may help protect circulating cholesterol from damaging artery walls.